 - It’s the perfect 30-minute recipe.

-With ingredients you can easily prepare ahead of time and store for extended periods of time — a true “rainy day” San Francisco clam chowder recipe! - Serve it as a hearty clam chowder bread bowl!
+With ingredients, you can easily prepare ahead of time and store for extended periods — a true “rainy day” San Francisco clam chowder recipe! - Serve it as a hearty clam chowder bread bowl!

-It’s also delicious with simple sourdough dinner rolls or even some quick Bisquick cheddar biscuits.
-Any hearty, tangy bread for soup is an excellent choice. - It keeps longer than other protein-rich soups with chicken or beef — up to 5 days!
-And with the tender ingredients, it reheats quickly with the same tasty texture.
+It’s also delicious with simple sourdough dinner rolls or even some quick cheesy biscuits with Bisquick.
+Any hearty, tangy bread for soup is an excellent choice. - It keeps longer than other protein-rich soups with chicken or beef—up to 5 days!
+And because of the tender ingredients, it reheats quickly with the same tasty texture.

 White vs. Red Chowder

 This San Francisco clam chowder recipe is an example of a white, or cream-based, soup.
-Also known as Hatteras Style, Fisherman’s Wharf, or New England clam chowder, this version of the dish usually features fresh-off-the-boat clams and a unique seaside flavor.
+Also known as Hatteras Style, Fisherman’s Wharf, or New England clam chowder, this dish version usually features fresh-off-the-boat clams and a unique seaside flavor.

-While we’re using canned clams for convenience, you can use fresh if that’s an option for you!
+While we’re using canned clams for convenience, you can use fresh instead!

 Manhattan clam chowder is a red, tomato-based version.
 It’s a brothy soup, less thick, and features peeled tomatoes.